An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: INTRODUCTION

-In an extreme value framework, interest focuses on modelling the most extreme observations---disregarding the central part of the distribution.
-Usually, the effort centers on modelling the tail of the distribution using a generalized extreme value distribution, in a block maxima framework, or by the generalized Pareto distribution, in a peaks over threshold setting \citep[][]{embrechts1997, coles2001, beirlant2004}.
-Naturally, many observations are disregarded using the latter approaches, and the choice of the block size / or threshold are far from straighforward.
-Moreover, in many situations of applied interest it would be desirable to model both the bulk of the data along with the extreme values, in a regression framework.
-Our model builds over \cite{papas2013} and \cite{naveau2016} who proposed an {extended generalized Pareto distribution} (EGPD) so to model jointly low, moderate and extreme observations---without the need of threshold selection; other interesting options for modeling both the bulk and the tail of a distribution, include extreme value mixture models \citep[e.g.][]{frigessi2002, behrens2004, carreau2009, cabras2011, macdonald2011, nascimento2012}.
+In an extreme value framework, interest focuses on modelling the most extreme observations{,} disregarding the central part of the distribution.
+Usually, {efforts center on modelling} {extreme values using the} {generalized extreme value distribution or the generalized Pareto distribution} \citep[][]{embrechts1997, coles2001, beirlant2004}. {Many} observations are disregarded using the latter approaches, and the choice of the block size or threshold are far from straightforward.
+Moreover, in many situations of applied interest{,} it would be desirable to model both the {lower values} of the data along with the extreme values in a regression framework.
+Our model builds over \cite{papas2013} and \cite{naveau2016} who proposed an {extended generalized Pareto distribution} (EGPD) {to jointly model} low, moderate and extreme observations---without the need of threshold selection; other interesting options for modeling both the bulk and the tail of a distribution, include extreme value mixture models \citep[e.g.{,}][]{frigessi2002, behrens2004, carreau2009, cabras2011, macdonald2011, nascimento2012} {as well as composition-based approaches \citep{stein2020, stein2021}.}

+The proposed model can be regarded as a Bayesian Lasso-type model for the {lower values} and tail of a {possibly heavy-tailed response supported on the positive real line}.
+The Bayesian Lasso was introduced by \cite{park2008} as a Bayesian version of Tibshirani's Lasso \citep{tibshirani1996}.
+Roughly speaking, the {frequentist} Lasso is a regularization method, that shrinks some regression coefficients, and sets others to {zero; as such it is naturally tailored for variable selection}. {The frequentist Lasso solves a least squares type of optimization problem, where an} {$L_1$-penalization} {is incorporated via a constraint.} {The starting point for the Bayesian Lasso is the fact that the posterior mode generated from a Laplace prior coincides with the solution to the Lasso least squares optimization problem with} {$L_1$-penalization} {\citep[][Section~4.2.3]{reich2019}.
+It should be noted however that the Bayesian Lasso does not set coefficients to zero.}

+{Shrinkage in a Bayesian context has been traditionally achieved via priors with peaks at zero such as the Laplace.
+Other examples of continuous shrinkage priors include the Horseshoe \citep{carvalho2010}, Dirichlet--Laplace \citep{bhat2015}, and R2D2 \citep{zhang2020}.} {There are also} {discrete shrinkage priors \citep{george1993} which are arguably more interpretable.
+Despite all these considerable advances in Bayesian variable selection, the Bayesian Lasso is simply one way to go, one that is associated} {$L_1$-penalization}{, but other priors could be used to meet a similar target, leading to other geometries for the corresponding penalization.} For a recent review of Bayesian regularization methods{,} see \cite{polson2019}.